paritytech/polkadot/roadmap/implementers-guide/src/node/backing/prospective-parachains.md

 ### Outgoing

 - `RuntimeApiRequest::StagingParaBackingState`
-  - Gets the backing state of the given para.
+  - Gets the backing state of the given para (the constraints of the para and candidates pending availability).
 - `RuntimeApiRequest::AvailabilityCores`
   - Gets information on all availability cores.
 - `ChainApiMessage::Ancestors`